YHabtu/OppFI_TakeHome/README.md

 CreateLoanRequest class creates quote requests with several different payload types.

 ## test.runsettings:
 It is present at the project level folder.
 It contains all the information about the environment and parameters that will be used during the run.
-The file should be selected under Test>ConfigureRunSettings>test.runsettings file
+The file should be selected under Tesi-->ConfigureRunSettings--->test.runsettings file

 ![image](https://user-images.githubusercontent.com/78940196/194466383-fc201298-f5b2-45ff-ab75-b5bbbea7743e.png)